eurise-network/technical-reference/developer-guidelines/02-readme.md

 # The README.md

-The entry to the repository is through a `README.md` in the root directory.
+The first thing users and other developers look at when first making contact with a repository is the `README.md` in the repository's root directory.
 Its purpose is to give a concise but comprehensive introduction to the project.
 It should provide links to further (more detailed) documentation, websites or other background information.
-Depending on the relevant eco system, specific guides or templates for READMEs exist.
+Depending on the relevant ecosystem, specific guides or templates for READMEs exist.

 The following basic information must be provided: